-A trucking accident lawyer notes that a truck driver who allegedly caused a fatal multicar accident faces manslaughter and aggravated driving under the influence.
-Two people died when the semi loaded with lumber overturned and struck three oncoming vehicles.
+A tractor trailer injury lawyer notes that a FedEx truck driver who allegedly hit a California Highway Patrol officer while the officer was working an accident has been charged with DUI.
 In addition to criminal charges, people who drive under the influence may be liable to the others they harm, and victims of negligence, as well as the families of those killed, may be eligible to recover compensation with the help of a semi truck accident lawyer.

 For more information, contact the American Injury Attorney Group today.
 Our consultations are free, confidential and without any obligation on your part.
-We can help answer your questions, and if you choose to pursue a claim we can connect you with an affiliated trucking accident lawyer who can assist you throughout the legal process.
+We can help answer your questions, and if you choose to pursue a claim we can connect you with an affiliated tractor trailer injury lawyer who can assist you throughout the legal process.